 First, it is vital to have good antivirus and anti-malware software on your computer.
 Not only can these applications stop ransomware and other attacks, but they can also protect your webcam privacy.

 But before you can put a stop to any potential webcam hacking, you first need to know the signs that someone else has gained control of your webcam.
 Here’s what you should watch for:

 Observe the indicator light

 Is your indicator light on?
 Is it flickering or acting abnormally?
 This is your first sign that things aren’t right.
 It might indicate that you’re being watched.
 But, before you consider taking action, check that no apps are running in the background.
-Some apps tend to use your webcam once in a while, for example, monitoring software that your employee has installed (with your approval) while you work remotely.
+Some apps tend to use your webcam once in a while, such as monitoring software that your employer has installed (with your approval) while working remotely.
 To be on the safe side, do some cross-checking.

 Go through your storage files